 I approach my coaching business with the utmost of integrity, care and preparation.
 Your time is valuable, as is mine, and the time we spend together should benefit both of us.
-My coaching mission is to inspire a new generation of people to live and lead with intention, respect and authenticity.
-I believe we are all leaders in various aspects of our lives.
-I offer a grounded, calm and pure presence.
+My coaching mission is to inspire a new generation of people to live and lead with intention and authenticity.
+I believe we are all leaders in various aspects of our lives, and draw on my decades of leading individuals and teams in family, business and community environments.
+I offer a grounded and calm, yet energetic presence.
 Being a good listener comes naturally to me.
 I focus on helping you find connection to your authentic self and your creative power for the sake of living in wholeness.
 I believe each individual is capable of more than they could ever dream and wish to support people in recognizing and developing their unique gifts.
 I act in service of your self-awareness and see possibilities.
 We work together to help you find still places of being to inform purposeful doing, as well as integrating your being and your doing.
 As your coach, I see and listen to the very best in you; seeing you for who you are today as well as who you are striving to be.
 I offer a soul-centered humanity, and find ease and lightness of being in the work of coaching, as well as inspiration.
 I am an sensitive introvert who understands that safety and trust are paramount to the coaching relationship, and offer my own style of putting transformative learning into action.
-A life long learner, I am continually reading and researching the latest developments in neuroscience, meditation, leadership, somatics and emotional intelligence, always adding new perspectives to my coaching offerings.
+A life long learner, I am continually reading and researching the latest developments in neuroscience, mindfulness, leadership, somatics and emotional intelligence, always adding new perspectives to my coaching offerings.

 -What’s with the name InStill?